Depression. Causes, symptoms, treatment of the disease

 - a feeling of physiological discomfort;

-- loss of interest in work
+- loss of interest in work,

-- the predominance of motivation to terminate activities;
+— predominance of motivation to terminate activities;

 - negative emotional reactions.

-Tiredness; weariness; Fatigue
+Tiredness; Weariness; Fatigue

 Fatigue - in psychology - a state of temporary decline functionality human body due to intense or prolonged activity.